duckafire/duckafire.github.io/css/README.md

 1. `co(ntainer)`: representate elements that they are used only like container.
 Generally it contains none or a little of style.

-2. `gr(oup)`: used to containers that will receive elements from DOM.
-It is single in code.
+1. `gr(oup)`: set of elements that will be manipuled by JS.

-3. `hi(ghlight)`: indicate that an element is a highlight version of a existent element.
+1. `hi(ghlight)`: indicate that an element is a highlight version of a existent element.
 Generally it contains a summary of original element content

-4. `me(asure)`: containers the same dimensions of an existent element.
+1. `me(asure)`: containers the same dimensions of an existent element.
 It is used like "weither" to some elements with `position: absolute` (like ".main-nav").

+1. `ta(rget)`: used to containers that will receive elements from JS.
+It is single in code.

-5. `small`|`medium`|`big`: applied to separate animations based in element size.
+1. `small`|`medium`|`big`: applied to separate animations based in element size.
 They are used mainlly in CSS pseudo-classes.

 > [!IMPORTANT]